 Deise Galan

-Dr. Galan has taught and mentored undergraduate and graduate students for over 10 years and is deeply passionate about supporting the next generation of public health leaders.
-She holds a Bachelor’s degree in Biology from Virginia Tech, as well as a Master’s and Doctorate in Public Health from George Washington University.
+Dr. Galan has taught and mentored undergraduate and graduate students for more than a decade and is deeply committed to cultivating the next generation of public health professionals.
+She holds a Bachelor’s degree in Biology from Virginia Tech and both a Master of Public Health and Doctor of Public Health from the George Washington University.